5 reasons to attend CinefestOZ: the Cannes Film Festival of Margaret River

 Hamelin Bay, photo credit Jarrad Seng

 Grab a map from any of the visitors’ centres and create your own itinerary across over 100 wineries, breweries and distilleries such as Leeuwin Estate, Vasse Felix, Cullen Wines, Margaret River Distilling Company or get off the well-beaten path to Wild Hop Brewing Company, Blind Corner, Si Vintners or LS Merchants.
 Or relax with guided tour with Harvest Tours, Margies Big Day Out or Wine for Dudes (all genders persuasions welcome).
-If time is of the essence, after all, there are 270 film events on offer, why not have the wineries come to you with South West Winos who will deliver a wide selection of red and white wines to your accommodation, including these 5 Luxurious Margaret River Properties.
+If time is of the essence, after all, there are dozens of film events on offer, why not have the wineries come to you with South West Winos who will deliver a wide selection of red and white wines to your accommodation, including these 5 Luxurious Margaret River Properties.

 Forester Winery VIP Tour, CinefestOz 2020, photo credit: @Mac1Photo, Court McAllister

-Support Australia’s unique film industry
+Support Australia’s unique film industry at CinefestOz

 There’s no denying how films get us through the good times and the more challenging times – where would we have been during the pandemic without Binge or Netflix?
 Now we’re free to explore Western Australia once again without restrictions, the not-for-profit CinefestOZ is the perfect excuse to head down to Margaret River and join record numbers of film guests while supporting Australia’s unique film industry.
-The sensational line-up of new Australian films in 2022 is competing for the $100,000 prize – the largest film prize dedicated to Australian feature films acknowledging excellence in filmmaking and the impressive growth of Western Australia’s film industry.
+The sensational line-up of new Australian films in 2023 is competing for the $100,000 prize – the largest film prize dedicated to Australian feature films acknowledging excellence in filmmaking and the impressive growth of Western Australia’s film industry.
 Check out Screenwest for some of WA’s innovative film projects.

 Craving more travels?
 Please stay in touch by subscribing to Fluffy Towel today.
 Thank you and happy travels.